Khloe Kardashian Still Worries About Tristan Thompson Cheating With Jordy Craig

-Khloe Kardashian is in love with Tristan Thompson but apparently, she is still so worried that he’ll cheat on her with baby mama Jordy Craig that she has spies keeping an eye on the NBA baller.
+Khloe Kardashian is in love with Tristan Thompson, but apparently, she is still so worried that he’ll cheat on her with baby mama Jordy Craig that she has spies keeping an eye on the NBA baller.

 Hollywood Life reports that Khloe is keeping tabs on Tristan to make sure he doesn’t slip up and do something stupid, like cheat on her with anyone else.
 That includes Jordy Craig, who was pregnant with Tristan’s child when Khloe met him and who gave birth back in December when their relationship was still pretty fresh.

 It wouldn’t be too far-fetched for any of the Kardashian sisters to use spies in order to keep their men in line.
-After all, there have been Keeping Up With The Kardashians episodes devoted to Kim Kardashian hiring private investigators to follow behind Kourtney Kardashian’s on-again, off again manchild Scott Disick.
+After all, there have been Keeping Up with the Kardashians episodes devoted to Kim Kardashian hiring private investigators to follow behind Kourtney Kardashian’s on-again, off again boyfriend Scott Disick.

 A post shared by Tristan Thompson (@realtristan13) on

-Now if the Kardashian women are following around and keeping each other’s men in check, then what’s to stop Khloe from keeping tabs on her own man?
-After all, he was fresh out of a relationship (or possibly still in one) when she got him and it’s not like he could just cut ties and walk away from Jordy Craig either.
+If the Kardashian women are following around and keeping each other’s men in check, then what’s to stop Khloe from keeping tabs on her own man?
+After all, he was fresh out of a relationship (or possibly still in one) when she got him, and it’s not like he could just cut ties and walk away from Jordy Craig either.
 Instead, the Cleveland Cavs center has been visiting with Craig and their baby boy sans Khloe in order to bond with his son.
-It seems fair for Khloe to worry about what else Tristan Thompson might be doing while he’s not up under her and is making family time with baby Prince and his beautiful mother.
+It seems fair for Khloe to worry about what else Tristan Thompson might be doing while making family time with baby Prince and his beautiful mother.

-Rumor has it that Tristan has been using his son Prince as a reason to spend time with Jordy Craig without Khloe Kardashian being able to say anything about it.
-If that really is the case or even if Khloe has good reason to suspect that it is, shouldn’t she dump him and move on rather than employing spies to keep tabs?
+Rumor has it that Tristan has been using his son, Prince, as a reason to spend time with Jordy Craig without Khloe Kardashian being able to say anything about it.
+If that really is the case, or even if Khloe has good reason to suspect that it is, shouldn’t she dump him and move on rather than employing spies to keep tabs?
 It seems like an awful waste of time to keep chasing after pro basketball players who have done nothing but hurt her feelings a la Lamar Odom and James Harden.

 “She love[s] Tristan wholeheartedly and he’s been nothing but a stand-up, loving man,” claims a Hollywood Life source.
 “But she can’t help but worry sometimes.
 Khloe spends as much time in Cleveland as possible and has spies in every city his team plays in.”

-According to the report, Khloe Kardashian just has a hard time trusting that Tristan Thompson is doing the right thing and her ex-husband, Lamar Odom has a lot to do with her intense trust issues.
-On top of all the drama that Lamar caused for Khloe, she is also dealing with reports that Tristan has been sneaking around with Jordy behind her back.
-While she allegedly doesn’t even believe the cheating reports, just hearing that your man is secretly banging his ex can’t be good for the psyche.
+According to the report, Khloe Kardashian just has a hard time trusting that Tristan Thompson is doing the right thing, and her ex-husband, Lamar Odom, has a lot to do with her intense trust issues.
+On top of all the drama Lamar caused for Khloe, she is also dealing with reports that Tristan has been sneaking around with Jordy behind her back.
+While she allegedly doesn’t even believe the cheating reports, just hearing that your man is secretly sleeping with his ex can’t be good for the psyche.

 A post shared by Khloé (@khloekardashian) on